wisemuffin/nsw-doe-data-stack-in-a-box/README.md

 [![Dashboard - evidence.dev]][Report]

-## Objectives
+## 💡 Objectives

 ### Main quests
 [NSW Department of Education](https://education.nsw.gov.au/) data stack in a box has two objectives:
-1)	Getting humans excited about the publically available data curated by NSW Department of Education and our partners.
+1)	Getting humans excited about the publicly available data curated by NSW Department of Education and our partners.
-2)	Simple one click totaly free 💲 datastack, aiding in learning and proof of concepts.
+2)	Simple one click totally free 💲 data stack, aiding in learning and proof of concepts.

 ### Side quests